AkiraBrahe/BTX_ExpansionPack/README.md

 - Install the latest versions of [CAC-C](https://github.com/mcb5637/BTX_CAC_Compatibility) and, optionally, [The Big Deal Add-On](https://github.com/Hounfor/The-Big-Deal-Add-On) for BEX + CAC-C
 - Update the CAB, as the mech pack uses the most recent models.
+- Remove the ".modtek" folder to force Modtek to rebuild the cache.
 - Remove the "BTX_MechPack" mod folder if you're updating from an earlier version of the mech pack.
 - Unpack the mod folders from the "BTX_MechPack" archive into the "Mods" folder, overwriting when prompted.
 - (Optional) Enable DHS Changes, which gives all DHS in the engine 6 heatsinking instead of 4, by setting "Enabled" to true in the mod.json file of the mod.